michealodwyer26/michealodwyer26.github.io/README.md

 **Preferences**

 I believe a cool page to add in would be one which shows my personal preferences between two options.
-As
+These preferences seem insignificant, but I think they'd be interesting.
+For example:

 > Google Chrome or Mozilla Firefox?